 Stages of Physical Penetration Testing

-- First security analyst should recognize physical security flaws that are there in that environment (firm's or organizations).
+- First, the security analyst should recognize physical security flaws that are there in that environment (firms or organizations).

-- Next, the security analyst needs to comprehend and identify the level of real-world hazard for any organization.
+- Next, the security analyst needs to comprehend and identify the level of real-world hazards for any organization.

 - Lastly, the security analyst has to help speak to the administrator and secure the recognized physical security flaws that have been detected.